bodthegod/bod-workout/README.md

 <h1 align="center">Bod Workout Website</h1>

 # This is my fitness and gym related website.
-This website is designed to assist new and intermediate gym-goers with my personal advice and information I recommend, designed to be functional on many devices. #
+This website is designed to assist new and intermediate gym-goers with my personal advice and information I recommend, designed to be functional on many devices. (https://github.com/bodthegod/bod-workout) #

+## [Link]

 ![Website Designs](/readmeimages/deviceframes.png)</h2>